contagon/handbook/handbook/12-primary.md

 Singing time helps children feel Heavenly Father’s love and learn about His plan of happiness.
 As children sing about gospel principles, the Holy Ghost testifies of their truthfulness.
 The words and music will stay in the children’s minds and hearts throughout their lives.

+Singing time is different from class time.
+During singing time, children learn as they actively engage in singing.
+Primary music leaders teach gospel principles, but they do so primarily through music.

+The Primary presidency and music leader select songs for each month to reinforce gospel principles the children are learning in their classes and at home.
+Songs that reinforce these principles are also suggested in [Come, Follow Me—For Primary.](https://www.churchofjesuschrist.org/study/come-follow-me/primary?lang=eng)

 For more information, see “[Instructions for Singing Time and the Children’s Sacrament Meeting Presentation](https://www.churchofjesuschrist.org/study/manual/instructions-for-singing-time-and-the-childrens-sacrament-meeting-presentation/instructions-for-singing-time?lang=eng),” [12.2.1.2](12-primary.md#12212-gospel-learning), and [12.3.4](12-primary.md#1234-music-leader-and-pianist).

 ### 12.1.5 Nursery

 Nursery helps children 18 months to 3 years feel Heavenly Father’s love and learn about His plan of happiness.

+Nursery leaders love, teach, and minister to the children.
+They also ensure their safety and well-being.

 At least two people should be called for each nursery class.
 If the nursery leaders are not husband and wife, they should be of the same gender.
 The nursery leaders ensure the safety and well-being of the children.

 Nursery lasts the entire time scheduled for Primary.
-For more information, see [12.1.3](12-primary.md#1213-aoclasses) and [12.3.5](12-primary.md#1235-teachers-and-nursery-leaders).
+For more information, see [12.1.3](12-primary.md#1213-ao-classes) and [12.3.5](12-primary.md#1235-teachers-and-nursery-leaders).

 ## 12.2 Participating in the Work of Salvation and Exaltation